weaveworks/scope/site/plugins.md

 ```

-### Report
+### <a id="reporter-interface"></a>Defining the Reporter Interface

-As stated in the [Plugins Internals](#plugins-internals) section, the reporter interface is mandatory.
+As stated in the [How Plugins Communicate with Scope](#plugins-internals) section, the reporter interface is mandatory.
-Implementing the reporter interface means to handle `GET /report` requests so the following code is sufficient to implement it:
+Implementing the reporter interface means handling `GET /report` requests.

+The following code snippet is sufficient to implement it:

 ```go
 // Plugin groups the methods a plugin needs